 Have you been in Antwerp?

 Disclosure?
-Nope, nothing to disclose.
+Nope, nothing to disclose on this trip.
 Nada.
 Niets.
-Other than my own slightly obsessive hunt for world heritage sites.
+Other than my own slightly obsessive hunt for World Heritage sites.
 But you knew that already, didn’t you?

 PS Spoiler alert: In case you were curious about the fate of little Marius, I’m afraid it didn’t go so well.
 He catches a fever, and dies while frenetically reciting Latin.
 Mensa rotunda, he said, as he drew his last breath.